Adam And Eve

-The story later relates the lost understanding and relationship with God, lost power, and entering a world of consequences.
+The story later relates the lost understanding and relationship with God, lost light and power, and entering a world of consequences, both in the physical and the soul nature.

 The garden represents the Temple, the place of congregation.
 The bows of the trees form the enclosure (overseeing) where God communes with man.
-The communion represents relationship, individuality and developed soul identity, and sharing, not only of time but of experiences.
+The communion represents relationship, individuality, developed soul identity, and sharing, not only of time but of experiences.

 Biblical literalists contend the garden account is historical but then transcribed through figures of speech.
 This view coincides with Pauline interpretation, then further developed under Augustine and others.
 For centuries this interpretation became the Christian view.
-Most scholars accept the garden story as an allegory.
+Most scholars, however, accept the garden story as an allegory, usually associated with wisdom parables or tales.
 Others have observed it as a slightly altered version of the Babylonian creation myth.
-In whatever way a person may view the garden narrative, one concept within the story remains clear—through lack of discernment followed by disobedient acts, mankind’s consciousness became tainted and he falls from his enlightened condition with God.
+In whatever way a person may view the garden narrative, one concept within the story remains clear—through lack of discernment followed by disobedient acts, mankind’s consciousness becomes tainted and he falls from his enlightened condition with God.

 PART ONE